ari-apc-lab/croupier/docs/tosca.rst

 .. code:: yaml

     node_types:
         croupier.nodes.fenics_iter:
-         derived_from: croupier.nodes.job
+            derived_from: croupier.nodes.Job
             properties:
                 iter_number:
                     description: Iteration index (two digits string)
                 job_options:
                     default:
-                  modules:
+                        pre:
-                     - 'gcc/5.3.0'
+                            - 'module load gcc/5.3.0'
-                     - 'impi'
+                            - 'module load impi'
-                     - 'petsc'
+                            - 'module load petsc'
-                     - 'parmetis'
+                            - 'module load parmetis'
-                     - 'zlib'
+                            - 'module load zlib'
+                        script: "$HOME/wing_minimal/fenics-hpc_hpfem/unicorn-minimal/nautilus/fenics_iter.script"
+                        arguments:
-                  commands: [{ concat: ['/mnt/lustre/scratch/home/otras/ari/jci/wing_minimal/fenics-hpc_hpfem/unicorn-minimal/nautilus/fenics_iter.script ', ' ', { get_property: [SELF, iter_number] }] }]
+                            - { get_property: [SELF, iter_number] }

         croupier.nodes.fenics_post:
-         derived_from: croupier.nodes.job
+            derived_from: croupier.nodes.Job
             properties:
                 iter_number:
                     description: Iteration index (two digits string)
                 file:
                     description: Input file for dolfin-post postprocessing
                 job_options:
                     default:
-                     modules:
+                        pre:
-                        - 'gcc/5.3.0'
+                            - 'module load gcc/5.3.0'
-                        - 'impi'
+                            - 'module load impi'
-                        - 'petsc'
+                            - 'module load petsc'
-                        - 'parmetis'
+                            - 'module load parmetis'
-                        - 'zlib'
+                            - 'module load zlib'
+                        script: "$HOME/wing_minimal/fenics-hpc_hpfem/unicorn-minimal/nautilus/post.script"
+                        arguments:
-                     commands: [{ concat: ['/mnt/lustre/scratch/home/otras/ari/jci/wing_minimal/fenics-hpc_hpfem/unicorn-minimal/nautilus/post.script ', { get_property: [SELF, iter_number] }, ' ', { get_property: [SELF, file] }] }]
+                            - { get_property: [SELF, iter_number] }

 Above there is dummy example of two new types of the FEniCS framework, derived from ``croupier.nodes.Job``.

-The first type, ``croupier.nodes.fenics_iter``, simulates an iteration of the FEniCS framework.
+The first type, ``croupier.nodes.fenics_iter``, defines an iteration of the FEniCS framework.
 A new property has been defined, ``iter_number``, with a description and no default value (so it is mandatory).
-Besides the ``job_options`` property default value has been overriden with a concrete list of modules, job type, and a command.
+Besides the ``job_options`` property default value has been overriden with a concrete list of modules, script and arguments.

 The second type, ``croupier.nodes.fenics_post``, described a simulated postprocessing operation of FEniCS, defining again the ``iter_number`` property and another one ``file``.
-Finally the job options default value has been overriden with a list of modules, a BATCH type, and a command.
+Finally the job options default value has been overriden with a list of modules, script and arguments.

    **Note**

-   The commands are built using the functions ``concat`` and ``get_property``.
-This allows the orchestrator to compose the command based on other properties.
-See Cloudify intrinsic functions available for more information.
+   The arguments reference the built-in function ``get_property``.
+This allows the orchestrator to compose the arguments based on other properties.
+To see all the functions available, check the Cloudify intrinsic functions.

 .. _execution: